 Every day you learn more about your enemy and work toward finding weaknesses within the Combine.

 Lean around a broken wall and under a barnacle to make an impossible shot.
 Rummage through shelves and cabinets to find supplies - a healing syringe and some ammo for your weapons.
 Use powerful tools to hack alien interfaces, manipulate gravity, throw objects, explore strange and new environments, solve puzzles and engage in combat.
 Tear a Headcrab off your face and throw it into a trash can.

 Half-Life: Alyx was experienced with the following setup: Oculus Rift S. PC Specification: Intel Core i7 9700K 3.6GHz CPU - MSI MEG Z390 Ace motherboard - Nvidia GTX 1070Ti GPU - 32GB DDR4 RAM (3200 MHz).
 The game ran adequately well with no major performance issues whatsoever.
-For the best experience try Half-Life; Alyx on the Valve Index in conjunction with the Asus ROG Strix RTX 2080 Ti.
+For the best experience try Half-Life; Alyx on the Valve Index or better still, on the HP Reverb G2 in conjunction with the NVIDIA RTX 3080.

 GO TO: Half-Life Alyx - Game tips